 As you can imagine those convicted of criminal sexual conduct, especially any conviction where a minor was the victim, poses a problem for those asking for parole.
 Criminal sexual conduct convictions are stigmas both in prison and outside of prison.
 Many of those convicted of criminal sexual conduct maintain their innocence throughout trial and after convictions as they pursue appeals.
 Those who maintain their innocence while applying for parole are especially in danger of being denied parole.
 Parole boards tend to hold it against a person when innocence is maintained; they have the mentality that innocent people don't go to prison.

-The Law Offices of Shannon M. Smith recognizes that not everyone sitting in prison is guilty of the crime that he or she has been convicted of.
+The Smith Blythe, PC recognizes that not everyone sitting in prison is guilty of the crime that he or she has been convicted of.
 Some defendants are offered plea-bargains that they cannot refuse over the risk of going to trial and getting handed a higher sentence, even though they continually maintain their innocence.
 Our office focuses on sex crimes, and we handle everything from pre-warrant issues to sex offender registry issues, and everything in between.
 Our office is also familiar with the parole process for those convicted of criminal sexual conduct and knows the strategy to get around parole board issues for the innocent.
 If you or a loved one is facing charges of criminal sexual conduct, or has already been charged and is looking for post-conviction relief or parole help, contact our office to set up a consultation.